-- In every annual report, companies state their future intentions (i.e. their future business plans).
+- In every annual report, companies state their future intentions.

-- It's our job as investors to assign a likelihood to those intentions.
-And figure out, one, if they are realistic.
-And two, if they are realistic, why this company — and not their competitors — is in the best position to execute on those intentions.
+- It's our job to assign a likelihood to those intentions.
+And figure out one, if they are realistic.
+And two, if they are realistic, why this company — and not its competitors — is in the best position to execute those intentions.

 You know, those movies that suck you in when you're flipping through channels.

-They break up the podcast into diferrent categories.
-Like most rewatchable scene, what's aged the best, and is this an actor or director's Apex Mountain?
+They break up the podcast into different categories.
+Like most rewatchable scenes, what's aged the best, and is this an actor or director's Apex Mountain?
 Meaning, is this their best work, the peak of their powers?

 It got me thinking...

-How could we apply the Apex Mountain frameworking to investing?
+How could we apply the Apex Mountain framework to investing?

-Most companies, whether young or mature, probably had one product that got them to where they are today.
-But will that same product lead their next leg up in market cap?
+Whether young or mature, most companies probably had one product that got them to where they are today.
+But will that same product lead its next leg up in market cap?
 Will it remain their Apex Mountain?

 Facebook's Near Miss

-Facebook's first product was desktop based.
-It was just a simple page; nothing fancy.
+Facebook's first product was desktop-based.
+It was a simple page; nothing fancy.

-People forget, but they didn't pivot to mobile unitl right before their 2012 IPO.
+People forget, but they didn't pivot to mobile until right before their 2012 IPO.

-As Vox correctly note.
+As Vox correctly notes.
 They almost missed it.

 From the article:

-But in early 2012 (the IPO'd in May 2012), Zuckerberg switched their entire strategy from desktop to mobile.
-Everything Facebook did going forward was mobile first.
+But in early 2012, Zuckerberg switched their entire strategy from desktop to mobile.
+As a result, everything Facebook did going forward was mobile-first.

-Although they had mobile apps at the time of their IPO, they derived zero revenue from them.
+And although they had a mobile app at the time of their IPO, they derived zero revenue.